Electronics

 Lesson 8: Variable resistors

-In this lesson, we’ll learn about variable resistors, a certain kind of variable resistor called a potentiometer, and then we’ll design, simulate, and build some LED circuits using variable resistors.
+You’ll learn about variable resistors, a certain kind of variable resistor called a potentiometer, and then design, simulate, and build some LED circuits using variable resistors.
 At the end, you’ll even make your own DIY variable resistor!